tgunr/mcpm.sh/README.md

 # 🛠️ Add custom server
-mcpm import stdio SERVER_NAME --command COMMAND --args ARGS --env ENV # Add a stdio MCP server to a client mcpm import sse SERVER_NAME --url URL # Add a SSE MCP server to a client mcpm import interact # Add a server by configuring it interactively
+mcpm import stdio SERVER_NAME --command COMMAND --args ARGS --env ENV # Add a stdio MCP server to a client mcpm import remote SERVER_NAME --url URL # Add a remote MCP server to a client mcpm import interact # Add a server by configuring it interactively

 # 📋 List and Remove